-The university expects the operation and activities of general fraternities and sororities to comply with all applicable federal, state and local laws, as well as all university, governing council and inter/national organization policy.
+The university expects the operation and activities of general fraternities and sororities to comply with all applicable federal, state, and local laws, as well as all university, governing council, and inter/national organization policy.

 1. Potential new members must have earned a minimum of 12 credit hours, have a cumulative grade point average of at least 2.5 or meet the organization’s specified minimum standard to join, whichever is higher, and have a previous semester grade point average of at least 2.0, and be in good academic standing before they can be offered an invitation to join.
-Students transferring to Clarion University will be declared eligible provided that they had cumulative grade point average of at least 2.5 at their previous institution and are transferring at least 12 credit hours.
+Students transferring to Clarion University will be declared eligible provided that they had a cumulative grade point average of at least 2.5 at their previous institution and are transferring at least 12 credit hours.

 2. The Department of Student Engagement & Development will process Eligibility Verification Forms on a continuous basis and distribute an eligibility list on a regular basis, to be determined at the beginning of each semester.